-NOAA regulates ground components by first requiring applicants to report the location of ground components and whether any entity or individual other than the applicant will own, control, or manage any mission control center (discussed further below).
+NOAA regulates ground components by requiring applicants to report the locations of ground components and whether any entity or individual other than the applicant will own, control, or manage any mission control center (discussed further below).
 15 C.F.R. § 960, App.
 A (Application Information Required).
-Information provided by the applicant about their ground components is then incorporated into their license as material facts.
+Information provided by the applicant concerning ground components is then incorporated into the license as material facts.
 See 15 C.F.R. § 960, App.
 C, Part D (License Template).
-Because information regarding ground components constitutes material facts, licensees must request and receive approval for a license modification before taking any action that would change the information in their license regarding their ground components.
-15 C.F.R. § 960.16(d).
+Because information regarding ground components constitutes material facts, licensees must request and receive approval for a license modification before